Kartikgc9/SortIT/README.md

 Based on the research papers like this: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9816550/ and thishttps://www.ncbi.nlm.nih.gov/pmc/articles/PMC10026245/ By studyig these papers the best way to approach this is by using BERT, as it is most advanced tech in the field of NLP and sentiment analysis.
+Sort.py file is CNN based, i have tried to do the sorting by various models like CNN and Random Forest.